 - At least $100 a year contributed to the RESP (and hasn’t been withdrawn) over the four years prior

 If your child shows interest in pursuing postsecondary studies, you should start contributing as soon as they begin high school.
 And they don’t have to be planning to go to university—college or vocational school studies are also eligible for an RESP.
+Estimate the cost of your child's education will help you calculate how much to save in an RESP.

 Contributions are eligible for grants until December 31 of the year the child turns 17.